-A couple of months ago, my friend Lehi Sanchez, a Native American, released a painting that he had been working on for a couple of years.
-As soon as I saw it, I was amazed.
+Some time ago, my friend Lehi Sanchez, a Native American, released a painting that he had worked on for quite some time.

-But when I read the story behind the painting, I was deeply touched and I wanted to help Lehi share it with others.
-So, despite different schedules and the fact that we both live in different states, Lehi and I have worked together to bring you this video.
+But more than that, when I read the story behind the painting, I was deeply touched and I wanted to help Lehi share it with others.
+So, despite crazy schedules and the fact that we both live in different states, Lehi and I have managed to worked together to bring you this video.
 My thanks to Moroni (Lehi’s brother) for the filming.
 This video has quickly become one of my favorites.

 “Behold, I have dreamed a dream; or, in other words, I have seen a vision.”